lalomartins/meteor-static-md-yaml/Readme.md

 `StaticMarkdownYAML.installGitWebhook('/__github_webhook_for_static')`, on server code.
 To avoid opening a possible DOS window, I recommend you keep your webhook address secret.

 If you're a rare bastion of sanity and you're using Bazaar or Mercurial or whatever, you may copy the code in `webhook.coffee` to base your own webhook route on.

+## License

+You may use and redistribute this package, according to the terms of [The MIT license](http://opensource.org/licenses/MIT).

+Copyright © 2014 Lalo Martins

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+## Thanks

+This package was developed for, and therefore sponsored by, the [Lavapolis](http://lavapolis.com) project.
+Thanks to [Michael Schindhelm](http://michaelschindhelm.com/) and his staff, and [State](http://s-t-a-t-e.com), for agreeing to release some components as Open Source/Free packages.